Apple Terminal

 Recovery / rollback

-No undo needed.
-DNS answers will be cached again naturally as you browse.
+There is no direct undo for a flushed cache.
+DNS answers will be cached again naturally as you browse or run lookups.

 next steps